London: Museums, art galleries and libraries

 Aerial view of Albertopolis.
-The Albert Memorial, Royal Albert Hall, Royal Geographical Society, and Royal College of Art are visible near the top; Victoria and Albert Museum and Natural History Museum at the lower end; Imperial College, Royal College of Music, and Science Museum lying in between.
+The Albert Memorial, Royal Albert Hall, Royal Geographical Society, and Royal College of Art are near the top; V&A and Natural History Museum at the lower end; Imperial, Royal College of Music, and Science Museum in between.

 London is home to many museums, galleries, and other institutions, many of which are free of admission charges and are major tourist attractions as well as playing a research role.
-The first of these to be established was the British Museum in Bloomsbury, in 1753.
+The first to be established was the British Museum in Bloomsbury, in 1753.
 Originally containing antiquities, natural history specimens, and the national library, the museum now has 7 million artefacts from around the globe.
-In 1824 the National Gallery was founded to house the British national collection of Western paintings; this now occupies a prominent position in Trafalgar Square.
+In 1824 the National Gallery was founded to house the British national collection of Western paintings and is located in Trafalgar Square.

-The British Library is the second largest library in the world, and the national library of the United Kingdom.
-There are many other research libraries, including the Wellcome Library and Dana Centre, as well as university libraries, including the British Library of Political and Economic Science at LSE, the Abdus Salam Library at Imperial, the Maughan Library at King's, and the Senate House Libraries at the University of London.
+The British Library is the second largest library in the world, and the UK's national library.
+Research libraries include the Wellcome Library and Dana Centre, as well as university libraries like the British Library of Political and Economic Science at LSE, the Abdus Salam Library at Imperial, the Maughan Library at King's, and the Senate House Libraries at the University of London.

-In the latter half of the 19th century the locale of South Kensington was developed as "Albertopolis", a cultural and scientific quarter.
+In the 19th century, South Kensington was developed as "Albertopolis", a cultural and scientific quarter.
 Three major national museums are there: the Victoria and Albert Museum, the Natural History Museum and the Science Museum.
 The National Portrait Gallery was founded in 1856 to house depictions of figures from British history; its holdings now comprise the world's most extensive collection of portraits.
 The national gallery of British art is at Tate Britain, originally established as an annexe of the National Gallery in 1897.
-The Tate Gallery, as it was formerly known, also became a major centre for modern art.
-In 2000 this collection moved to Tate Modern, a new gallery housed in the former Bankside Power Station which is accessed by pedestrians north of the Thames via the Millennium Bridge.
+The Tate Gallery became a major centre for modern art.
+In 2000 this collection moved to Tate Modern, a new gallery housed in the former Bankside Power Station.